samsquire/ideas4/README.md

 How to implement this behaviour in a data driven approach and be efficient?

+Stream processing, pattern matching and the expression problem solution

 # 257. Inside, outside behaviours

 We want the freedom to define whether or not an object is inside or outside the behaviour of another object.